 Transcripts must reflect all credits attempted and/or earned through regular enrollment, correspondence, extension, or night school programs from each institution.
 Failure to report all prior colleges attended constitutes reason for refusal to admit or for dismissal.
+Completed courses from an accredited college/university not reported at the time of admission cannot be considered for transfer credit at a later date.
 Transfer students must arrange to have all transcripts for work attempted at other colleges or universities sent to Concordia directly from the institution of record.
 A student-delivered transcript will not be accepted as an official transcript, unless it is received in the original sealed envelope and appropriately stamped by the institution of record as "issued to student in a sealed envelope."